 Campaign Strategies Include:

-- Workshops and webinars on conservation methods.
+- Workshops and webinars on how to save water.

 Desalination Technology for Coastal Cities